Post

 A quick recap

 In the last post, v0.0.2 shipped the memtable and wired it to the WAL.
-BeachDB got to a weirdly honest intermediate state:
+BeachDB got to a weirdly honest intermediate state that made it look like an in-memory database with a WAL:

 • but the disk plane itself was still mostly a promise